 Rules of thumb for finding affordable lodging on Santorini

-One of the most important factors that influences Santorini hotel pricing is season.
-Peak season is summer, and more specifically early July to late August – which is why prices during this period are a lot higher.
+One of the most important factors that influence Santorini hotel pricing is the season.
+Peak season is summer and more specifically early July to late August – which is why prices during this period are a lot higher.

 People looking for a cheaper stay in Santorini should avoid the summer months altogether.
 Greece is still very warm in May or September, making those months perfect for visiting Santorini.